 Corporate learning and training

 In addition to this, your company can use visual work instructions delivered to the employees via their VR equipment or create simulations for work training.
-VR platforms lets you create immersive corporate training simulations with no coding involved.
+VR platforms let you create immersive corporate training simulations with no coding involved.
 You are then able to distribute the created training content openly across your organization or dedicate it to specific users.
 Rest assured that your videos will only be seen by the audience you choose.
 Domain restrictions, user permissions, and password protection allow you to decide not only where your VR experiences can be watched, but also by whom.
 You can read more about it here.

-The entertainment industry is also one of the top industries that are investing in VR, if not the foremost.
+The entertainment industry is also one of the top industries interested in VR, if not the foremost.
 Since VR’s primary use was commercial, we can completely understand this.
 No movie will ever seem the same after you’ve seen it through VR goggles.
 Nothing else currently on the gadget market provides such an immersive experience.
 This is perfect for watching movies, gaming and even chatting with your friends.
 Imagine a game that spans the entire city, which you can play by literally walking all over your room.
 Even though this breakthrough is still far away, we believe that the entertainment industry is the closest in achieving its goals with the VR.
 Well, this also might have something to do with the fact that those goals are much simpler than what others are trying to accomplish.
 Whatever the reason, we’re predicting a new genre of immersive gaming to arrive in the next five years.

 Benefits of using VR

-As you can see, using virtual reality can have a lot of benefits in many branches of industry, the most important aspect being the training of staff.
+As you can see, using virtual reality can have a lot of benefits in many branches of industry, the most important aspect of being the training of staff.
 In addition to putting your trainees in virtually any situation imaginable, you can also augment what they experience to better explain how things work.
 This is why many companies are trying to implement augmented reality for training in the combination with virtual reality.
 This will make preparing your staff for any situation very easy and it’s one of the reasons why there are so many top industries that are investing in VR.